 - value-added tax (VAT) or single (fixed) tax registration (if needed).

 Regardless of the scope of your business, we will find you the most appropriate solution.
 From the very beginning we will provide you with all necessary information about taxation, corporate rights and duties, required permits, and licenses.
 It is quite easy to set up a company in Ukraine.
 But certain professional skills and expertise are required to do it in the right way.
 In our company we also have a department, providing accounting services in Ukraine.

 How much time is needed to set up a company in Ukraine?

-Ukraine company registration process takes from 2 days up to 21 days (if VAT registration is needed).
+Ukraine company registration process takes from 2 days up to 12 days (if VAT registration is needed).
 After our initial consultation, we will tell you the exact time it will take to finalize all the procedures necessary for your specific business.
+In most cases, it takes more time to receive required documents than actually, the company registration procedure takes.

-The time needed to complete this process depends on many factors such as corporate and tax structure, required licenses, shareholders, beneficiary, etc. Usually, it takes up to 2 days to open a bank account in Ukraine.
+The time needed to complete this process depends on many factors such as corporate and tax structure, required licenses, shareholders, beneficiaries, etc. Usually, it takes up to 2 days to open a bank account in Ukraine.
 But if one of the beneficiaries of the company is a foreign legal entity, it can take up to 5 days for the bank to check and to prove beneficiary owners.

 What is the cost of company registration in Ukraine?